We are often asked what is the best sample rate for vaccines. Or worse, we aren’t asked and we find out what some people are doing.

 The worst option

-A very simple analogy is waiting on street for a bus, and keeping your eyes closed for 59 minutes and 50 seconds, and then opening them for 10 seconds to see if a bus is there.
-What are your chances of catching a bus?
+To illustrate, consider waiting on the street for a bus, keeping your eyes closed for 59 minutes and 50 seconds, and then opening them for 10 seconds to see if a bus is there.
+The chances of catching a bus with this approach are quite slim.
+Similarly, if you’re only sampling the temperature once a day, your chances of detecting a problem are limited.
+The issue could have persisted for a full 8 hours, but unless it coincides with your temperature check, you might completely overlook it.

 The other extreme